MasterDan/rexar/packages/docs/docs/guide/props-and-children.md

 Let's add in out `TextInput` component prop `id` and make it optional.
 What if we want to use default value of `id` in case it's not being provided by parent component.

 For this purpose we are using `useDefaultValues` function.
+Pay attention, that we are providing `function`, that creates default value (id in our case), not value itself.
-See the example.
+See the example:

 <<< ../../components/en/props/TextInput2.tsx{12,14-16 tsx:line-numbers}